 One aspect that makes the island easy to explore is the size, because it’s only 20.5 miles in length with a total area of 96 sq. miles.
 In other words, it’s not very big.
 Each village on the island offers its own charms, and with the beaches, hiking trails, golf courses and of course, the ocean, Martha’s Vineyard is truly an island paradise.
 Did I mention it’s also a foodie destination, especially the fresh seafood.

-Although we are reasonably familiar with the island, we continue to learn each time we visit.
+Although we are familiar with the island, we continue to learn each time we visit.
 We can find our way around the island although it can be a bit confusing at times.
 For example, Vineyard Haven is a community within the town of Tisbury.
 West Tisbury is another village and it’s where we stay.
 Each village, although seemingly very similar, does have distinct differences between them.
 With that being said, let’s take an island tour.
 Shall we?
 We’ll start at Vineyard Haven and make our way around the island.

 Vineyard Haven